Miss Katherine George

 Some of the most common causes of facial trauma are:

-A traumatic injury may be a fracture (bone break), dislocation, tooth loss or damage, or soft tissue injury.
-In most cases, surgery is required to restore normal function as well as improve appearance.
+A traumatic injury may be a fracture (bone break), dislocation, tooth loss or damage or soft tissue injury.
+In most cases, surgery is required to restore normal function and as well as improve appearance.

 Some of the most common facial traumas requiring surgery are: